vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 Once you have worked together to identify overarching goals, you must break them into smaller chunks. *Staged goals* are achievable in shorter timeframes and form the basis for *planned progression*, a crucial aspect of best-practice therapy often forgotten outside of professional sports contexts.

-Gradually improving stress tolerance (both mental and physical) is one of the key ways the pain system desensitizes, **but meaningful progress will only be made if the stress you are exposed to is sufficient.** When you consistently apply the right kind of stress in the right amounts, you adapt to it and your resilience improves.
+Gradually improving stress tolerance (both mental and physical) is one of the key ways the pain system desensitizes, **but meaningful progress will only be made if the stress you are exposed to is sufficient.** When you consistently apply the right kind of stress, you adapt to it and your resilience improves.
 A greater stimulus is then needed to keep progressing.

-Planned progression means that when you reach a predetermined goal, you will progress in some way to build toward a new, previously unreachable goal.
-The idea is to always be providing an ideal dose of stress (neither too little nor too much) as your capacity steadily increases over time.
+*Planned progression* means that when you reach a predetermined goal, you will progress in some way to build toward a new, previously unreachable goal.
+The idea is to always be providing an ideal dose of stress (neither too little nor too much) that keeps pace with your steadily increasing capacity.

 Pain management without goal setting and progression is like throwing darts in a dark room and hoping to hit a bullseye.
-Setting realistic goals and monitoring progress is like turning on the light.
+Setting realistic goals and monitoring progress is like turning on the lights.
 It's much easier to hit the mark when you know where to aim and how close you got on your last attempt!

 The future is unpredictable, especially when it comes to something as complex as pain.
 Be it stalled progress or a stressful setback, plans will inevitably need to change.
 Your clinician should know how to react to whatever comes up during the process and help you work through or around it.